UK Fin Lab

 Yes.
 You can choose double time for any overtime row to calculate pay at 2 times your normal hourly rate.

 Yes.
-Each overtime row can use either a custom multiplier or a custom overtime hourly rate.
+Each overtime row can use either a custom multiplier or a custom overtime hourly rate, depending on how your employer pays extra hours.

-No. This calculator shows gross pay before deductions such as tax, National Insurance and pension contributions.
+No. This calculator shows gross overtime pay before deductions such as tax, National Insurance and pension contributions.